Niue: Geography

+Geology

-Some of the soils are geochemically very unusual.
-They are extremely weathered tropical soils, with high levels of iron and aluminium oxides (oxisol) and mercury, and they contain high levels of natural radioactivity.
-There is almost no uranium, but the radionucleides Th-230 and Pa-231 head the decay chains.
-This is the same distribution of elements as found naturally on very deep seabeds, but the geochemical evidence suggests that the origin of these elements is extreme weathering of coral and brief sea submergence 120,000 years ago.
+Some Niue soils are geochemically very unusual.
+They are extremely weathered tropical soils, with high levels of iron and aluminium oxides (oxisol) and mercury, and they contain high levels of natural radioactivity, with Thorium-230 and Protactinium-231 heading the decay chains.
+This distribution of elements is found naturally on very deep seabeds, but the geochemical evidence suggests that the origin of these elements is extreme weathering of coral and brief sea submergence 120,000 years ago.
 Endothermal upwelling, by which mild volcanic heat draws deep seawater up through the porous coral, almost certainly contributes.

 No adverse health effects from the radioactivity or the other trace elements have been demonstrated, and calculations show that the level of radioactivity is probably much too low to be detected in the population.
 These unusual soils are very rich in phosphate, but it is not accessible to plants, being in the very insoluble form of iron phosphate, or crandallite.
 It is thought that similar radioactive soils may exist on Lifou and Mare near New Caledonia, and Rennell in the Solomon Islands, but no other locations are known.

-According to the World Health Organization, residents are evidently very susceptible to skin cancer.
-In 2002 Niue reported skin cancer deaths at a rate of 2,482 per 100,000 people – far higher than any other country.

-Niue is separated from New Zealand by the International Date Line.
-The time difference is 23 hours during the Southern Hemisphere winter and 24 hours when New Zealand uses Daylight Saving Time.

 Climate

 The island has a tropical rainforest climate (Af) according to the Köppen climate classification with high temperatures and rainfall throughout the year.
-Although there are no true wet or dry seasons, there is a noticeably wetter stretch from October to May.
+The wet season runs from November to April, and the dry season runs from May to October.